MareiLu/ess-study-project/README.md

   – Adds agea and interaction with region.

 🧠 3.
 How do perceptions of political competence (internal efficacy) differ between younger and older people across democracies?

-  A. Media use as a mediator
-  “Does political interest or media consumption mediate the age gap in political efficacy?”

-  – Variables: agea, polcmpl, polintr, newsfreq or media trust variables.

   B. Digital divide question
   “Are younger people more politically competent because of greater media consumption, or despite lower political trust?”